-- a) There is sufficient storage capacity. - b) Where relevant, storage arrangements ensure the dignity of the deceased. - c) Storage conditions are monitored, recorded and acted on when required. - d) There are documented contingency plans in place in case of failure in storage area.
+- a) There is sufficient storage capacity. - b) Storage arrangements ensure the dignity of the deceased. - c) Storage conditions are monitored, recorded and acted on when required. - d) There are documented contingency plans in place in case of failure in storage area.